abs-tudelft/sbd/manual/src/getting-started/index.md

 A programming language that runs on the Java Virtual Machine (JVM).
 This is our (mandatory!) language of choice during the lab assignments.
 We will use it to program for both Apache Spark and Apache Kafka.

-## Docker

-An application that allows the user to package and run software (like Spark and Kafka and the programs we write for them) in an isolated environment: a container.

 ## OpenStreetMap